ShriCircuitQuirk/Module-evaluation/README.md

 # Module-evaluation
-PCB design and manufacuring files
+PCB design and manufacuring files for evaluating an analog circuit.